brianary/scripts/README.md

 - **[Get-DotNetVersions.ps1](Get-DotNetVersions.ps1)**: Get-DotNetVersions.ps1 [<CommonParameters>]

 - **[Get-EnumValues.ps1](Get-EnumValues.ps1)**: Returns the possible values of the specified enumeration.
-- :up: **[Get-FrenchRepublicanDate.ps1](Get-FrenchRepublicanDate.ps1)**: Returns a date and time converted to the French Republican Calendar.
+- **[Get-FrenchRepublicanDate.ps1](Get-FrenchRepublicanDate.ps1)**: Returns a date and time converted to the French Republican Calendar.
 - **[Get-GitFileMetadata.ps1](Get-GitFileMetadata.ps1)**: Returns the creation and last modification metadata for a file in a git repo.
 - **[Get-GitFirstCommit.ps1](Get-GitFirstCommit.ps1)**: Gets the SHA-1 hash of the first commit of the current repo.
 - **[Get-IisLog.ps1](Get-IisLog.ps1)**: Easily query IIS logs.
-- :up: **[Get-LibraryVulnerabilityInfo.ps1](Get-LibraryVulnerabilityInfo.ps1)**: Get the list of module/package/library vulnerabilities from the RetireJS or SafeNuGet projects.
+- **[Get-LibraryVulnerabilityInfo.ps1](Get-LibraryVulnerabilityInfo.ps1)**: Get the list of module/package/library vulnerabilities from the RetireJS or SafeNuGet projects.
-- :up: **[Get-PocketArticles.ps1](Get-PocketArticles.ps1)**: Retrieves a list of saved articles from a Pocket account.
+- **[Get-PocketArticles.ps1](Get-PocketArticles.ps1)**: Retrieves a list of saved articles from a Pocket account.
 - **[Get-RandomBytes.ps1](Get-RandomBytes.ps1)**: Returns random bytes.
 - **[Get-RepoName.ps1](Get-RepoName.ps1)**: Gets the name of the repo.
 - **[Get-SslDetails.ps1](Get-SslDetails.ps1)**: Enumerates the SSL protocols that the client is able to successfully use to connect to a server.